 With respect to the election of directors, votes withheld will be treated as shares present for purposes of determining a quorum.
-Directors are elected by a plurality vote, so the seven persons receiving the greatest number of votes will be elected and withheld votes will not affect the outcome of the election.
+The seven persons receiving the greatest number of votes will be elected as directors and withheld votes will not affect the outcome of the election.

-With respect to the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan or any other matter properly brought before the meeting, abstentions will be treated as shares present for purposes of determining a quorum.
-Because a majority of the shares outstanding and entitled to vote is required to approve the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan, abstentions will have the same effect as a vote against approval.
+With respect to the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan, the approval of the Sirius Satellite Radio 2004 Employee Stock Purchase Plan or any other matter properly brought before the meeting, abstentions will be treated as shares present for purposes of determining a quorum but are not counted as votes cast on any matter to which they relate.
+Because a majority of the votes cast is required to approve the amendment of the Sirius Satellite Radio 2003 Long-Term Stock Incentive Plan and to approve the Sirius Satellite Radio 2004 Employee Stock Purchase Plan, abstentions will not affect the approval of these items.